renovatebot/renovate/docs/usage/self-hosted-configuration.md

 }
 ```

-It is also possible to negate the regex using a leading `!`:
+You can negate the regex by putting a `!` in front:

 ```json
 {